Lucky EarthLucky Earth

 Country context

-Generally safe; extreme cold, wildlife (bears, moose), remote-area distances, winter driving and wildfire smoke are key factors.
+Generally safe; property theft in major cities, extreme weather, wildlife, remote-area distances, winter driving and wildfire smoke are the main practical risks.

 Entry / language